tanema/gob/README.md

   reveler new,n     Creates a new directory with a .goproj and .gitignore file in it.
-                    It then gets revel and builds it. reveler run,r     Will run the revel project. reveler debug,d   Will open a gdb console with the project ready to run. reveler version   Displays version Number.
+                    It then gets revel and builds it. reveler run,r     Will run the revel project. reveler debug,d   Will open a gdb console with the project running (NOTE: This builds before it runs so any changes to the code will not be refelected in the gdb session). reveler version   Displays version Number.

 Example: